ludvigla/liver_cell_segmentation/README.md

 ## Run script from command line

-Once the parameter settings have been determines, the cell segmentation workflow can be run from the terminal:
+Once the parameter settings have been determined, the cell segmentation workflow can be run from the terminal:

 `Rscript ./scripts/segment_liver_nuclei.R -h`